SB-788

 Key Takeaways

-• Expands tax preparer registration exemptions to include licensed accountants and their firms starting January 2025.
+• Expands tax preparer exemptions to include licensed accountants, law firms, and financial institutions.

 Summary